StuartRiffle/ragtag-tiger/README.md

 **RAG/TAG Tiger** is a simple [LlamaIndex](https://github.com/run-llama/llama_index) wrapper that:
 - provides a command line interface for doing primitive RAG queries on local documents/code
-- runs queries on an in-process LLM, a local inference server, or a commercial endpoint
+- runs queries using an in-process LLM, a local inference server, or a commercial endpoint
 - loads/updates/stores vector indices to avoid redundant processing
 - auto-downloads loaders from the [LlamaIndex hub](https://llamahub.ai) for custom file types
+- indexes documents inside .zip files (and other archives)
 - uses syntax-aware chunking for source code
 - supports pseudo-interactive "chat" on the command line